Project Completion Determines Mechanics Lien Recording Deadline

 First, Understand Your Preliminary Notice Deadline

 Working within deadlines is absolutely crucial to preserving mechanics lien rights under California law.
 The deadlines differ, depending on whether you are a “direct” contractor, also known as “original” or “prime” contractor (one who contracts directly with the property owner) or a subcontractor or material supplier.
 The process begins with the serving of a “preliminary notice” no later than 20 days after the party serving the preliminary notice begins supplying labor or materials to the project.
-Direct contractors are only required to serve the preliminary notice on the construction lender (Civil Code section 8200-8216), whereas subcontractors and material suppliers must serve not only the construction lender, but also the owner and direct contractor (see Civil Code section 8200(e)).
+Direct contractors are only required to serve the preliminary notice on the construction lender, if any (Civil Code section 8200-8216), whereas subcontractors and material suppliers must serve not only the construction lender, but also the owner and direct contractor (see Civil Code section 8200(e)).

 Note: While Civil Code section 8204 specifies the last possible date on which to properly serve the preliminary notice, it does not specify a date which would be too early to serve the preliminary notice.
 The subcontractor or material supplier should establish mechanisms so that at some point between execution of a contract and the commencement of work or the supplying of materials the preliminary notice is properly served.